PoorRican/tradr/UPDATES.md

 - [ ] `TrendDetector` should use a better indicator such as a combination of Bollinger Bands and EMA to determine the trend
 - [ ] Add legends to plotting
 - [ ] Remove assets and amt from graph.
 Or at least plot this graph at the end.
+- [ ] PNL function is way wrong...